corianderHunter/page-inspector/README.md

 - Configure your .env file in `./server`(as your need)
 - create folder `/db/mongo` in `./server ` for data storage of the mongo db
-- build docker image for node service
+- build docker image for node service（only need build once）
     ```
         cd server&&docker build -t node-pm2 .
     ```